liqimai/Efficient-SSL/README.md

 Thanks for [Kipf's implementation of GCN](https://github.com/tkipf/gcn/), on which this repository is initially based.

 ## References
 [1.]
 Q. Li, X.-M. Wu, H. Liu, X. Zhang, and Z. Guan.
 Label efficient semi-supervised learning via graph filtering.
-In Conference on Computer Vision and Pattern Recognition, 2019.
+In IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2019.

 [2.]
 T. N. Kipf and M. Welling.
 Semi-supervised classification with graph convolutional networks.
 In International Confer- ence on Learning Representations, 2017.